It’s the end of October – which, in Michigan, means APPLES!

 If you don’t have many large stock pots, you might want to borrow a couple.
-I often have 3 large pots cooking at one time to help the process go faster.
+I often have 3 or 4 large pots cooking at one time to help the process go faster.

 Step 4: Pour cooked apples into a large food mill.

-You’ll save yourself LOADS of time by not peeling all your apples before you cook them, but then after you cook the apples, you’ll need to run them through a food mill to separate the peels.
+As I mentioned above, you’ll save yourself LOADS of time and get more applesauce by not peeling your apples before you cook them; but if you leave the peels on, you’ll need to run the cooked apples through a food mill to separate the peels.

 Then start cranking the handle and pressing down on the apples.
 The sauce will start coming out the bottom and the peels will be “discarded” out the side.

 I always run the discarded peels through the food mill once or twice just so I don’t waste anything!

 Step 5: Add water and/or sugar to the sauce.

 After I run the apples through the food mill, I dump the sauce into a large bowl and add more water if it looks too thick — this makes it easier to pour out of the jar and also helps to “stretch” the quantity a bit.

 You may also add sugar at this point — however I don’t think I’ve ever added any sugar to my sauce because the apples are sweet enough on their own.